PySimpleGUI/DocsCleanup/readme.md

 ## Bridging the "GUI Gap"

 Python has brought a large number of people into the programming community.
 The number of programs and the range of areas it touches is mindboggling.
-But more often than not, these and technologies are out of reach of all but a handful of people.
+But more often than not, these technologies are out of reach of all but a handful of people.
 The majority of Python programs are "command line" based.
 This isn't a problem for programmer-types as we're all used to interacting with computers through a text interface.
 While programmers don't have a problem with command-line interfaces, most "normal people" do.
 This creates a digital divide, a "GUI Gap".

 Adding a GUI to a program opens that program up to a wider audience.
 It becomes more approachable.
 GUIs can also make interacting with some programs easier, even for those that are comfortable with a command-line interface.
 And finally, some problems require a GUI.